 Apply the same technique of increasing symmetry in nature of balls in the two groups weighed simply by EXCHANGING 1 L ball with 1 R ball.

-This is the maximum that you can do at this point, you feel.
-The weighing combination for 2nd weighing would then be,
+This is the maximum that you can do.
+The weighing combination for 2nd weighing will then be,

-The 2nd weighing combination for Result 1 of first weighing is shown below.
+The 2nd weighing combination for Result 1 of first weighing is shown.

 Three possible outcomes, actions and conclusions for solving the puzzle are now easy to visualize,

 1.3 The two pans balance perfectly: The fake ball must be in the 3 kept aside balls.
-It would be one of the two suspect heavier R balls or the suspect lighter L ball.
+It will be one of the two suspected heavier R balls, or the suspected lighter L ball.
 Solve as before using method of solution for result 3.1.1.

 No need to elaborate any further.
 Right?

-May seem so at first.
-But the steps you followed never deviated from a systematic, logical and the approach of selecting most promising path.
+You may think so at first.
+But the steps you followed never deviated from a systematic and logical path.

-With such a step by step reason-bound solution method, if you just remember a few key ideas, you would easily be able to repeat the process yourself without referring to this long solution, made longer for detailed explanation.
+With such a step by step reason-bound solution method, if you just remember a few key ideas, you could easily repeat the process yourself without referring to this long solution, made longer by detailed explanation.

 Actual solution using the techniques should take maximum of 30 minutes.